 Subsequent to the adoption of ASU 2016-13 on January 1, 2020, to estimate and recognize an allowance for credit losses on loans held-for-investment and their related unfunded commitments, the Company continues to use a probability-weighted analytical model.
-Given the highly uncertain current macroeconomic environment and the lack of clarity on the near-term outlook for the overall U.S. economy as a result of the COVID-19 pandemic, in determining its allowance for credit losses estimate through March 31, 2020, the Company employed an updated third-party provided macroeconomic forecast over the reasonable projection period.
-This updated forecast reflects the impact of the COVID-19 pandemic on the overall U.S. economy, commercial real estate markets generally and is not specific to any loans in its portfolio.
+Given the highly uncertain current macroeconomic environment and the lack of clarity on the near-term outlook for the overall U.S. economy as a result of the COVID-19 pandemic, in determining its allowance for credit losses estimate through June 30, 2020, the Company employed an updated third-party provided macroeconomic forecast over the reasonable projection period.
+This forecast is generally updated on a quarterly basis and reflects the impact of the COVID-19 pandemic on the overall U.S. economy, commercial real estate markets generally and is not specific to any loans in its portfolio.
 These estimates may change in future periods based on available future macro-economic data and might results in a material change in the Company's future estimates of expected credit losses for its loan portfolio.
+Due to the COVID-19 pandemic and the dislocation it has caused to the national economy, the commercial real estate markets, and the capital markets, the Company's ability to estimate key inputs for estimating the allowance for credit losses has been materially and adversely impacted.
+Estimates made by management are necessarily subject to change due to the lack of observable inputs and uncertainty regarding the duration of the COVID-19 pandemic and its aftereffects.
 See Note 2 - Use of Estimates for further discussion of COVID-19.
-Significant inputs to the Company's estimate of the allowance for credit losses include loan specific factors such as DSCR, LTV, remaining loan term, property type and others.
+Significant inputs to the Company's estimate of the allowance for credit losses include loan specific factors such as DSCR, LTV, remaining contractual loan term, property type and others.
 In certain instances, for loans with unique risk characteristics, the Company may instead elect to employ different methods to estimate loan losses that also conform to ASU 2016-13 and related guidance.

 The allowance for credit losses related to the Company's loans held-for-investment is deducted from the amortized cost basis of related loans, while the allowance for credit losses related to off-balance sheet future funding commitments is recorded as a component of other liabilities on the Company's condensed consolidated balance sheets.
-As of March 31, 2020, the Company recognized \$7.5 million in other liabilities related to the allowance for credit losses on unfunded commitments.
+As of June 30, 2020, the Company recognized \$8.1 million in other liabilities related to the allowance for credit losses on unfunded commitments.
 Changes in the provision for credit losses for both loans held-for-investment and their related unfunded commitments are recognized through net income on the Company's condensed consolidated statements of comprehensive (loss) income.

-The following table presents the changes for the three months ended March 31, 2020 in the allowance for credit losses on loans held-for-investment:
+The following table presents the changes for the three and six months ended June 30, 2020 in the allowance for credit losses on loans held-for-investment:

-Three Months End March 31,
+Months Ended une 30, Six Months Ended June 30,

-(in thousands) 2020
+(in thousands) 2020 2020

-Balance at beginning of period \$ 16,692
+Balance at beginning of period \$ 62,565 \$ 16,692

-Provision for credit losses 45,873
+Provision for credit losses 14,145 60,018

 Writeoffs

 Recoveries of amounts previously written off

-Balance at end of period \$ 62,565
+Balance at end of period \$ 76,710 \$ 76,710